-A recent study conducted by the Institute of Medicine of the National Academy of Sciences, determined that approximately 100,000 people die each year from medical mistakes in hospitals and as many as tens of thousands suffer from permanent injuries as a result of such errors.
-As one of the leading causes of death, medical malpracticehas adversely affected millions of people during the past few years.
+A recent study conducted by the Institute of Medicine of the National Academy of Sciences determined that approximately 100,000 people die each year from medical mistakes in hospitals and as many as tens of thousands suffer from permanent injuries as a result of such errors.
+As one of the leading causes of death, medical malpractice has adversely affected millions of people during the past few years.
 These medical mistakes kill as many people as AIDS, breast cancer, and auto accidents combined, according to the 2003 bestseller Wall of Silence: The Untold Story of the Medical Mistakes That Kill and Injure Millions of Americans by Rosemary Gibson and Janardan P. Singh.

-It must be noted however that not all bad outcomes are by any means the result of malpractice.
-Many times certain procedures have certain risks for unfavorable outcomes.
+It must be noted, however, that not all bad outcomes are by any means the result of malpractice.
+Many times, certain procedures have certain risks for unfavorable outcomes.
 Only when the bad outcome is the direct result of neglect as defined by the medical standards in the community at the time can we say that there is a medical malpractice claim.

 Causes of Medical Mistakes

-In fact in the 1950′s over 50% of the deaths that occurred in hospitals were routinely followed by an autopsy to determine the cause of death.
-Today, unless a family pays for an autopsy or it is ordered by the coroner’s office it is unlikely that an autopsy will occur and therefore the real cause of death may never truly be known.
+In fact, in the 1950′s, over 50% of the deaths that occurred in hospitals were routinely followed by an autopsy to determine the cause of death.
+Today, unless a family pays for an autopsy or it is ordered by the coroner’s office, it is unlikely that an autopsy will occur and therefore the real cause of death may never truly be known.
 Also, regulatory oversight is weak or almost nonexistent, due to shrinking state and federal budgets.

 The federal government does not even count the number of humans that die each year from medical malpractice, because unlike airplane crashes, medical mistakes happen quietly and one at a time.
-If you consider the number of people who die from medical malpractice, it would be comparable to having a 747 crashing every 2 days and killing everyone of board.
+If you consider the number of people who die from medical malpractice, it would be comparable to having a 747 crashing every two days and killing everyone of board.

 It was determined in 1986, in a study done by the Washington Post, that 3%-5% of all doctors in the country account for virtually all of the medical malpractice that occurs.
 In fact, medical malpractice would be only a minor problem in society today if good doctors had the ability to weed out the bad ones.
 However, the medical profession has refused to attempt to restrict the practices of doctors who have made repeated errors.
-In other professions, such as attorneys, it is not unusual for them to “police their own”.
+In other professions, such as attorneys, it is not unusual for them to “police their own.”
 In fact, lawyers frequently are suspended from the practice of law by their regulatory bar associations if an impropriety is alleged.

-Unfortunately because of the medical community’s failure to regulate their own profession, medical insurance premiums have risen and successful doctors only have themselves to blame for not weeding out the bad doctors over time.
+Unfortunately, because of the medical community’s failure to regulate their own profession, medical insurance premiums have risen and successful doctors only have themselves to blame for not weeding out the bad doctors over time.
 It is wholly ironic that doctors are blaming attorneys for the medical malpractice crisis, when they only have themselves to blame.

 How to Prevent Being Injured From a Medical Mistake

-While the lawyers at Oppenheim Pilelsky hope that you or a loved one never are a victim of malpractice, our firm is here to assist you in the event that you need to seek out competent legal counsel to determine if in fact there was medical malpractice concerning an unexpected outcome.
+While the lawyers at Oppenheim Law hope that you or a loved one never are a victim of malpractice, our firm is here to assist you in the event that you need to seek out competent legal counsel to determine if in fact there was medical malpractice concerning an unexpected outcome.
 Even though our Florida law firm only handles a few medical malpractice cases each year, we screen each one thoroughly and only pursue a case if the facts are so outrageous that they place a shadow on the underlying problems of medical care in the United States.
-Once the firm had determined that the case has substantial merit, the firm assembles a team of experts to initiate the law suit.
-Oppenheim Pilelsky’s team approach not only includes a team of lawyers, licensed nurses, but highly qualified doctors and public relations consultants.
+Once the firm had determined that the case has substantial merit, the firm assembles a team of experts to initiate the lawsuit.
+The Firm’s team approach not only includes a team of lawyers, licensed nurses, but highly qualified doctors and public relations consultants.
 It is this team approach that has brought not only tremendous success to the victims of malpractice, but also much public attention to the firm.